-- 1. Hire a Watershed coordinator, - 2.
-Organize a local Steering Committee, - 3.
-Evaluate the water quality conditions of the Garrison Creek Watershed, - 4.
-Develop a watershed management plan that meets the requirements of the IDEM's checklist titled, "What Needs to be in a Watershed Management Plan Checklist".
+- 1. Hire a Watershed Coordinator, - 2.
+Organize a local Steering Committee (SC) - 3.
+Evaluate the water quality conditions of the Lick Creek Watershed - Develop a watershed management plan that meets the requirements of the IDEM's checklist titled, "What Needs to be in a Watershed Management Plan Checklist."

-The FCSWCD Board of Supervisors chose to hire contract personnel to serve in the role of "watershed coordinator".
+The FCSWCD Board of Supervisors chose to hire contract personnel to serve the role of "watershed coordinator."
 The FCSWCD entered into a sub-contractual agreement with a professional environmental staffing company, Goode & Associates, Inc., whose specialty is water quality management, policy analysis, and watershed coordination.
 This subcontract allowed for twenty-one (21) months of coordination, meeting facilitation, water quality field sampling, map preparation, and various related coordination and management services.
-Goode & Associates, Inc. provided a watershed coordinator and a supporting watershed coordination team (referred to throughout this document) consisting of a land use planner, a biologist/water quality chemist, an agricultural specialist, a local government policy and regulatory specialist, and a Geographical Information Systems (GIS) mapping and database specialist.
+Goode & Associates, Inc. provided a "watershed coordination team" (referred to throughout this document) consisting of a land use planner, a biologist/water quality chemist, an agricultural specialist, a local government policy and regulatory specialist, and a Geographical Information Systems (GIS) mapping and database specialist.
 The lead representative from the watershed coordination team is referred to throughout this document as the "watershed coordinator."

-The watershed coordination team drafted the Garrison Creek Watershed Management Plan, which meets the checklist requirements of the "What Needs to be in a Watershed Management Plan" FFY 2003.
+The watershed coordination team drafted the Lick Creek Watershed Management Plan, which meets the checklist requirements of the "What Needs to be in a Watershed Management Plan" FFY 2003.